 Ren Marabou and the Berserkers is a Pagan Metal band from the Emerald Isle, based in Co.
 Donegal’s hills.
 In 2024, Ren Marabou released their fifth studio album, Holy Mountain (Helgafjell) 1, based on Norse Mythology with fine detail on historical facts and accurate Norse Mythology findings and scriptures.
 Holy Mountain was released through WormHoleDeath Records.

-The First Three Sins of Holy Mountain
+The First Three Sins of Stages Of Holy Mountain

 The First Sin, The Strings/Keys: Characterised by aggressive riffage work punctuated by heavy breakdowns and pinch harmonics.
 Incorporates brief lute interludes that lead into melodic solos and dynamic choruses, adding a layer of complexity and depth to his music.
 The Second Sin, The Vocals: Involves a harsh and old-school metal vibe.
 The Third Sin—The Percussions: Powerful and commanding war drums, with various beats, fills, strikes, and patterns.

-The Fourth Sin: Overall Discussion: Historical facts and accurate Norse Mythology findings and scriptures
+Historical facts and accurate Norse Mythology findings and scriptures

 Upon pressing play, The Journeys Of Rig opens with a fierce instrumental solo and rough vocals, taking the listener on a thrilling adventure.